 Learning thrives in community.
 Seek out language meetups, participate in online forums like Reddit’s r/French, or enroll in a local Alliance Française chapter.
 French culture—through cuisine, music, cinema, and history—offers endless topics to spark curiosity and sustain interest.

-Notably, many French learners cite cultural passion as a driving force.
+Many French learners, myself included, find that cultural passion serves as a powerful driving force.
 Whether it’s preparing a classic French dish or reciting lines from Molière, connecting language acquisition to personal interests transforms learning from a task into a pleasure.

 The Digital Advantage: Apps and Online Resources for Learning in French